-This example at msi.com clearly shows what Google thinks of a single CMS-generated meta-description used across the site: nothing.
+In this example, you can also clearly see what Google thinks of this: nothing.
 Google ignores these automatically generated meta descriptions and selects passages from the website that match the search query.
-The procedure does not cause any direct damage, but the task of optimising snippets is not ‘job done’ here.

 Mistake # 2: Google chooses inappropriate content

-No matter how good the optimised snippet is: if Google does not think suitable for the search result, it will not be displayed in the SERPs.
+No matter how good the optimised snippet is: if Google does not think it suitable for the search, it will not be displayed in the SERPs.
 And with a bit of bad luck, Google will not find any meaningful text passage on the page, so such results can appear:

 In another variant of the same problem, Google shows the file names of images that can be found on the page, but these certainly do not help the searcher.
 This example from Audi’s German website:

 Unfortunately, there is no magic bullet for such cases.
-You have to keep an eye on your own SERP snippets regularly and, if necessary, readjust very important keywords by changing the text of the page.
-Fortunately, general problems such as the display of the filename of images can be solved page-wide.
+You have to keep an eye on your own SERP snippets regularly and, if necessary, make changes to the text of the page for very important keywords.

 Mistake # 3: Meta descriptions that are too short

 As a rule of thumb, the more space your search result takes up in the SERPs, the higher the click rate.
 You should therefore try to fill the maximum available space with your result.